cbefus/Eynnyd/docs/source/guide/tutorials/error_handlers.rst

 Tutorial: Error Handlers
 ========================

-Error handlers are code that should execute if an exception is raised somewhere in the web application.
+:term:`Error Handler`\s are code that should execute if an exception is raised somewhere in the web application.
 Eynnyd provides you with a way to associate an Exception type with a function to execute if that exception is raised.

 An error handling function takes two forms: pre_response and post_response.
 More on this below.

-This tutorial builds on the prior one on :ref:`response interceptors <tutorial_response_interceptors>, so if there is a piece you don't understand here it was likely covered there.
+This tutorial builds on the prior one on :ref:`response interceptors <tutorial_response_interceptors>`, so if there is a piece you don't understand here it was likely covered there.

 First we will show you the code and then we will explain the *relevant* parts (AKA the parts not in the prior